Code-Institute-Submissions/darco31-The-Great-Castle-Escape/README.md

 - Give the app a name and choose the region
 - Click on settings first and set the Reveal Config Vars
 - PORT  = Key 8000 = Value
-- If using a
+- If using CREDS please make sure this has been added to the requirements file.
 - Add build pack include Python and Node.js
+- The order of the buildpacks is important, in the list Python should be first with Node.js second.
+If they are not in this order, you can click and drag them to rearrange.
-- Click Deploy
+- Click Deploy at the top to go to the Deployment settings
 - Choose GiHub as the deployment method
 - Search for your app and connect
 - Use Automatic deploys if you would like a new build when changes are pushed to GitHub from Gitpod